Hierarchical QAOA for the Vehicle Routing Problem via Clustered Decomposition and Local Feasibility Repair: Introduction

-The implementation of Standard QAOA in large-scale optimization problems encounters limitations in circuit depth and parameter optimization.
-Alternate layers of the cost and mixer Hamiltonians improve the performance of the algorithm with increasing circuit depth (parameter \(p\))~\cite{Farhi2014, Kotil2025}.
+The implementation of QAOA \cite{Farhi2014,svensson2023hybrid} and its many variants \cite{Herrman2022,9259965, 10.1145/3549554, le2023quantum} in large-scale optimization problems encounters limitations in circuit depth and parameter optimization.
+Alternate layers of the cost and mixer Hamiltonians improve the performance of the algorithm with increasing circuit depth (parameter $p$~\cite{Farhi2014, a12020034,Kotil2025}.
 However, circuits with higher depth are more open to noise and decoherence in current quantum hardware, creating a fundamental trade-off between solution quality and practical implementation~\cite{Pellow-Jarman2024}.

-Recent developments in QAOA variants have shown significant ways to overcome these limitations.
-Multi-angle QAOA (MA-QAOA) upgrades the algorithm by introducing additional classical parameters within each QAOA layer~\cite{Herrman2022,Gaidai2024}.
-Several studies have shown that MA-QAOA can achieve huge reduction in circuit depth compared to standard QAOA by improving solution quality.
-Since near-term quantum devices have a direct impact on the feasibility when using QAOA in larger problems, this reduction in circuit depth through MA-QAOA is very useful for practical implementations.

-The larger parameter space of MA-QAOA allows more detailed control over the optimization process, resulting in better convergence towards optimal solutions.
-Although increase in the number of classical parameters might suggest a more complex optimization, experimental studies prove that effective parameter values can be found, often with many parameters converging to zero by simplifying the final circuit~\cite{Zhou2020,Shi2022}.

-In addition to these advances in quantum optimization and clustered decomposition strategies, the work presents a comprehensive approach to solving large-scale vehicle routing problems using MA-QAOA.
-Unlike previous studies limited to small instances, our methodology demonstrates the effective path to solve quantum optimization for 13-location problems.
-In the following sections, we describe our methodological approach and present extensive experimental validation of the proposed work in a detailed manner.